vatpac-technology/sops/docs/aerodromes/procedural/Sunshinecoast.md

 ## Surveillance
 Surveillance coverage can be expected to be not available below `A012` in the SU CTR.
 Although SU ADC is **not permitted** to use surveillance for separation, INL(NSA) may assist by establishing surveillance separation standards via coordination

-## Runway Configuration
-Pilots with old simulators/scenery may not have the newer Runway 13/31 config (replacing the old 18/36 config).
-If a pilot reports this to be the case, try to facilitate their flight as best as possible, whilst giving them lower priority to other traffic.
-Coordinate as you deem necessary with adjacent units.

 ## SID Selection
 Jet Aircraft planned via **MOOLO** or **TAPET**, shall be assigned the **Procedural SID** that terminates at the appropriate waypoint, unless the pilot indicates they are unable to accept a Procedural SID.